gabrielvaloriani/meditation-guide/README.md

 </br>

-> This is a meditatino app that gives you a timer and a guide that follow you during the meditation!
+> This is a meditation app that gives you a timer and a guide that follow you during the meditation!
 ---

 ### Table of Contents